Bread Givers: Synopsis

 Sara creates a rigid daily schedule, causing her to ignore her family.
 She makes an effort to be a part of the social circles around her but is not accepted by her American peers.
 Rejected, she decides to focus on her studies.
 Coincidentally Max Goldstein, a business partner of Fania's husband, begins to pursue Sara.
 Sara enjoys her time with Max but realizes that they are not suited for one another because he does not understand Sara's need to complete her college education.
 Sara breaks up with Max and decides to focus solely on her studies.

 Sara soon graduates from college with a teaching degree and with $1,000 that she won in an essay contest.
 Feeling successful, Sara returns home to find her mother fatally ill.
 After her mother's death, her father remarries, but learns that his new wife, the widow Mrs. Feinstein, is after his late wife's lodge money.
 Sara and her sisters become furious, viewing the quick marriage as a dishonor to their mother, and vow to not see their father.
 Sara begins teaching, but receives a letter from her father's new wife seeking financial help.
 Reb Smolinsky's daughters refuse to support him or his new wife.

 Mrs. Feinstein, angered that Sara refuses to give her money, writes a letter to the principal of the school, Hugo Seelig, where Sara is teaching in an attempt to discredit her.
 Hugo sympathizes with Sara and they begin to date.
 During a dinner, Hugo and Sara find out they are countrymen: Jewish Polish American.
 Another night when Sara is on her way to have dinner with Hugo she finds her father extremely ill, lying in the gutter and selling chewing gum.
 Concerned, Sara walks her father home and begins to care for him by asking time off from teaching.
 Sara realizes that her father does need a wife to care for him and convinces her sisters to help support their father and his new wife.
 Reb Smolinsky later reveals to Sara that he is unhappy.
 Conflicted, Sara asks her father to come live with her and Hugo.
 Reb Smolinsky is concerned about whether he can live with Sara stating, promise to keep sacred all that is sacred to him.
-The three-volume novel ends with Sara and Hugo walking home agreeing to let Reb Smolinsky move in with them.
+The novel ends with Sara and Hugo walking home agreeing to let Reb Smolinsky move in with them.